So You Just Finished Writing Your Manuscript… Now What?

 But also dare to share even your imperfect work.
-If you wait until your writing is perfect in your eyes, no eyes will ever see it but your own.
+If you wait until your writing is perfect in your eyes, no eyes will ever see it.

 Perfection can be a mask for fear and a vehicle for self-doubt.
 Life is too short to live in fear.
 Fear is the obstacle that keeps many writers from finishing their work and the wet cement that keeps finished writers from gaining any traction in their careers.

-So don’t let fear take you out of the race when you’re actually much closer to reaching your goal than you probably realize.
+So don’t let fear take you out of the race when you’re actually much closer to reaching another milestone than you probably realize.

 The Lion Doesn’t Concern Itself with the Opinions of the Sheep